Is it safe to eat a vegetarian or vegan pregnancy diet?

 Plant-based pregnancy diet

-Vegetarians can continue to avoid meat and fish during pregnancy by following a well-balanced plant-based pregnancy diet.
+Vegetarians can continue to avoid meat and fish during pregnancy by following a healthy plant-based pregnancy diet.
 It’s just important to choose the right foods – such as pulses, tofu, eggs and dairy products for that extra portion of protein!

 The Planetary Health Diet is perfect for flexitarians who eat meat only occasionally.